Hoper-J/Contrastive-Disentangling/README.md

 If we assume that the data is unlabeled, why should we rely on knowing the number of classes to construct a network for unsupervised learning?
 Is the number of classes always important?
 Could it be possible that class labels don't fully capture the finer-grained features within the dataset?
 For example, in a dataset of cats vs. dogs, breaking the labels further into white cats, non-white cats, and dogs is also a valid categorization.

 In this project, we propose a new model framework that eliminates the implicit assumption of relying on the number of classes, thus avoiding constraining the model to predefined tasks.
 This approach allows us to capture richer, fine-grained features within the data.
+Experiments show that CD outperforms **SimCLR** in feature extraction capability, and pre-trained models for downstream task development are available for download in the [Backbone](https://github.com/Hoper-J/Contrastive-Disentangling?tab=readme-ov-file#backbone-resnet34).

 The figures below showcase the LIME (Local Interpretable Model-Agnostic Explanations) visualizations of the feature prediction heads from the pre-trained model, as well as the contrastive learning structure used in the model.